dzek69/eslint-config-typescript/README.md

 If eslint complains on your test files being outside of your app source code dir please set some special `.tsconfig` with proper `include` property set, see [this](https://www.npmjs.com/package/@typescript-eslint/eslint-plugin).

+## Usage with eslint import plugin

+If you are using import plugin then disable `@typescript-eslint/no-duplicate-imports` rule.
+Base `no-duplicate-imports` is disabled already by using my TS config.

 ## Full config example